The-Mettle-Project/mettle-core/docs/runtime-model.md

 # Runtime Model

-Mettle has no GC, async scheduler, heap manager, thread pool, or startup shim that every program must link.
+Programs libmtlc emits have no GC, async scheduler, heap manager, thread pool, or startup shim that every program must link.

 A typical program links **libc only**.
-The compiler emits `mainCRTStartup` (Windows) or `_start` (Linux), calls your `main`, and exits.
+The backend emits `mainCRTStartup` (Windows) or `_start` (Linux), calls your `main`, and exits.
 Heap use goes straight to `calloc(1, n)`.
-There is no `runtime_init`, `runtime_shutdown`, background thread, or allocator state inside Mettle.
+There is no `runtime_init`, `runtime_shutdown`, background thread, or allocator state baked into the output.

 This page covers what gets emitted, the two optional helper objects in `src/runtime/`, and when the linker pulls them in.
+The table below uses Mettle language features to name what the frontend lowers; the compiler output column is the backend's.

 ## Call boundary